 Here’s the lowdown on our elite force of quality outdoor guides.

 Scroll to the bottom for current job listings.

 No last name needed.
-Bone is co-owner of Beaver Brook and takes care of many of the rafting duties and logistics.
-Along with being an exceptional outdoorsman and guide, Bone plays a mean guitar and is one half of the world renowned duo BoneDoctor, #BoneDoctorworlddominationtour He is also one heck of a story teller.
+Bone is co-owner of Beaver Brook and is the general manager at Gore Mountain.
+Make sure to contact him directly with any and all questions regarding winter, skiing and how the heck chairlifts stay in the air.
+Along with being an exceptional outdoorsman and guide, Bone plays a mean guitar and is one half of the world renowned duo BoneDoctor, #BoneDoctorworlddominationtour He is also one heck of a story teller and clearly figured out the slideshow feature.
 Ask him about the time he played harmonica at the opening ceremony of the 1980 Olympics.

 We truly don’t know how he got his name, but Buzz is always dressed for success.
 Buzz has been guiding the Hudson for as long as we can remember and is one of our most requested whitewater guides.
 Buzz is also the inventor of the Ocho-Opener, (patent pending).
 The Ocho 4.0 is at the Beave right now, come give it a test run.
 Buzz is quick to smile and his guests always have a great time.
 Just don’t look the dragon in the eye.